 So, a bidet might not be crucial for your health, but what about the environment?
 Although a bidet doesn’t require as much toilet paper—you’ll still likely want to use a couple of squares to wipe off—it’s kind of, well, a wash.

 A bidet will definitely save you from having to stock up on toilet paper as frequently.
-This is an aspect I really like: My bathroom is tiny, and shared regularly by four people plus assorted friends and significant others.
-Being able to keep just a roll or two in the bathroom at a time and not worrying about restocking as often has been a huge plus.
+This is an aspect I really like: the apartment that I lived in when I tested these had a tiny bathroom, shared regularly by four people plus assorted friends and significant others.
+Being able to keep just a roll or two in the bathroom at a time and not worrying about restocking as often was a huge plus.

 While it’s true that people in the US use nearly 40 billion rolls a year, toilet paper breaks down pretty easily, so it isn’t a menace to the environment after you use it.
 Bidets themselves use water (though not enough to make your utility bills jump) and electricity, not to mention that they take resources to manufacture and ship.
 I suspect you do save the environment some grief by cutting down a little on paper products, though the evidence doesn’t seem convincing enough to pat yourself on the back just because you own one of these devices.